salahjebali/DeepLearningApplications_labs/lab1/README.md

 The observation that gradients appear to be stable and well-behaved during the training of your MLP for image classification on MNIST is a positive sign of effective learning and optimization.

 ![Gradient Flow](https://github.com/salahjebali/DeepLearningApplications_labs/blob/main/lab1/results/1.1%20MLP/gradient_flow.png)

+# Exercise 1.2: Rinse and Repeat

+Repeat the verification you did above, but with **Convolutional** Neural Networks.
+If you were careful about abstracting your model and training code, this should be a simple exercise.
+Show that **deeper** CNNs *without* residual connections do not always work better and **even deeper** ones *with* residual connections.

+To conduct these analysis I used [Weight and Biases](https://wandb.ai/site) for tracking the gradients, the parameters and the convergence.

+## 1.2.1: Compare all the models

+1.   **Research Question:**
+    How do different models, including both ResNet and VGG architectures, perform in terms of accuracy on the validation set?
+2. **Obtained Results:**
+    After conducting several runs and plotting the validation and training curves, we observed the following performance ranking (from highest to lowest validation accuracy):

+    1. ResNet34
+    2. ResNet18
+    3. VGG19
+    4. VGG16
+    5. VGG24

+3. **Interpretation:**
+    From the results of Experiment 1, it is evident that the ResNet models outperform the VGG models consistently across all depths.
+This suggests that the residual connections in ResNet are significantly aiding in the learning process and preventing accuracy degradation as the network gets deeper.
+Additionally, we notice that VGG24 performs the worst among all models, indicating that increasing the depth of the VGG network has led to accuracy degradation.